HoppedUpDesigns/cotf-trivia/README.md

 ### **Important Note**

-Before making the Code Quiz App your own, remember to customize the meta and title tags in the **`index.html`** file, as well as the logo, preview image, and favicon image in the **`public`** folder.
+Before making the cotf Quiz App your own, remember to customize the meta and title tags in the **`index.html`** file, as well as the logo, preview image, and favicon image in the **`public`** folder.
 This ensures that the app reflects your branding and identity.

-## **Deploying the Quiz App to a Production Environment**

-To share your quiz app with the world, you need to deploy it on a server that supports single-page applications or the React ecosystem.
-Here are some popular options for deploying your app:

-1. Digital Ocean
-2. Vercel
-3. Netlify
-4. AWS Amplify

-Choose the one that best suits your needs and follow their deployment instructions to make your app accessible to users.

-### What to expect in next update?

-The next app update, scheduled for September 2023, will bring exciting new features and improvements:

-1. Dark mode support.
-2. Image support in Quiz Questions.
-3. Faster Typography with Typography Styled components

-I hope this documentation helps you get started with the Xeven Quiz App.
-If you have any questions or feedback, please feel free to reach out to me at **[abdul_basit313@outlook.com](mailto:abdul_basit313@outlook.com)**.
-Happy quizzing!